 Is your gear safe when you leave your hotel room?
 Secure your values while you’re away from your hotel room by using a hotel safe lock or portable travel safe.
 Do you sleep with peace of mind knowing your hotel room door is really locked?
 Prevent entry into your locked hotel room while you are inside the room with a portable travel door lock.

 You may think it is hard to get into a hotel room without a key, but given the right tool, a little bit of time, and depending on the lock it can be done and done quickly.
 See for yourself.

 Now watch the video below, and you’ll realize that secure is not a word always to be associated with hotel doors.
 The demonstrator of this video is Barry Wels aka The Key, founder and president of “Tool,” the Open Organization of Lock pickers – a lock pick sport group in the Netherlands.
 The video above was created as part of a presentation for the IT-Defense security congress in Germany.

+You can see in the video how he inserts the wire under the door, hooks the handle on the inside and opens the door in a matter of seconds.
 After you watch this video, you should give second thoughts to leaving items of value unsecured in your hotel room when you are away – however, watch the video until the end.
 There’s a simple way to prevent someone from using this type of method to open your “secure” hotel door.
 A clever solution for handle style hotel door locks.